Brilliant Applied Probability

 What you’ll learn

-• Calculating probabilities from first principles: counting outcomes, uniform distributions, and the limits of that approach
+• Calculating probabilities from outcomes: counting the possible results of an experiment, and the limits of that approach

 Course structure

 Brilliant takes a concrete-first approach.
-Probability begins with intuitive examples - coin flips, dice, card draws - before formal definitions.
-The goal early on is to build a feel for what probabilities should be before imposing axiomatic rules.
+Applied Probability begins with intuitive examples - coin flips, dice, games - before general rules.
+The goal early on is to build a feel for what probabilities should be before formalising them.

-The expectation value section connects directly to quantum observables: measuring a Hermitian operator on a quantum state gives different eigenvalues with different probabilities, and the expected measurement outcome is the expectation value.
+For quantum computing students, the expected value material is the most directly transferable: measuring a Hermitian operator on a quantum state gives different eigenvalues with different probabilities, and the average outcome is exactly the expectation value concept this course builds.

 Who is this for?